wangjunlem/msianspr-covid-faq/update-vaccine.md

         - Passport for visitor pass holders staying > 30 days
 1. Complete the serology test

 If the serology test result is positive, your vaccine records will be updated on TraceTogether and HealthHub.

-This may take a few days - check with your clinic.
-You may check the result of your serology test on HealthHub.
+You may check the result of your serology test on HealthHub within 1-2 working days.
+The update on TraceTogether may take longer - check with your clinic.